algorahq/fastlinux/README.md

-# fastlinux | Enhance your Linux experiencec
+# fastlinux | Enhance your Linux experience